Storing object types mature

 The type of root objects, i.e. objects with an envelope as parent, is given by the box type:

-- The in-queue box always contains envelopes referencing a message record.
+- The message box always contains envelopes referencing a message record.
 Message records must implicitly or explicitly specify the message type.

 - The content of the private box is appplication specific.
 Since this box is always used by the same application, there is no need to store explicit type information.